 Charlie Dick dies on November 8 at 81.
 Despite their often-rocky marriage, Charlie was devastated by Patsy's loss.
-He stayed in Nashville and remained a devoted father to Julie and Randy, only four and a year old respectively when she died.
-Dedicated to preserving Patsy's memory, he produced documentaries on her and attended fan functions.
+He stayed in Nashville and remained a devoted father to Julie, only four years old, and Randy, only a year old, when their mother died.
+Dedicated to preserving Patsy's memory, he produced documentaries about her and attended fan functions.
 In 1965, he married singer Jamey Ryan, who signed a brief contract with Columbia Records before giving birth to a son.
 They divorced in the early 1970s.
 In the film Sweet Dreams, Ryan provided the vocals for one song, "Blue Christmas," a tune Patsy never actually recorded.